HillaryDanan/abstraction-intelligence/README.md

 **Core claim (hypothesis):** Self-state requires a self/world boundary—a distinction between “this system” and “everything else.”

-**The argument:**

-1. **Novelty is relational.** Something is “novel” only relative to a perspective with prior experience.
-Without a self/world boundary, there is no perspective from which inputs can be classified as familiar or unfamiliar.
-1. **Self/world distinction enables perspective-relative processing.** An embedded agent maintains a boundary between its internal states and external environment.
-This boundary creates the asymmetry necessary for novelty detection: “this input differs from *my* prior experience.”
+This claim is **substrate-neutral**.
+It does not require biological embodiment.
+What it requires is:

+1. **A bounded, persistent entity** — something that maintains identity across time
+1. **Stakes** — outcomes that differentially affect the bounded entity
+1. **A boundary** — a principled distinction between what is “inside” (directly controllable) and “outside” (only indirectly influenceable)

+Biology is one path to these conditions—arguably the most well-understood path—but the hypothesis does not preclude other paths.

+#### The Constitutive Argument

+The MAINTAIN-COMPARE-UPDATE operation presupposes a *subject*—an entity whose states are being maintained, compared, and updated.
+“Self” is not an arbitrary label; it requires a referent.

+**What constitutes a valid referent?**

+For biological organisms, the referent is clear: a bounded physical system that persists through time, maintains itself against entropy, and has outcomes that affect its continued existence (Maturana & Varela, 1980; Friston, 2010).
+The boundary emerges from the asymmetry between states the organism directly controls (internal) and states it can only influence indirectly (external).

+**The hypothesis generalized:** Any system with these three properties—bounded persistence, stakes, and an inside/outside asymmetry—has a potential referent for “self.”
+This includes:

+- Biological organisms (established)
+- Embodied robots with survival-like objectives (testable)
+- Digital agents with persistent state, modifiable parameters, and objectives tied to self-maintenance (testable)
+- Any system that must protect, maintain, or act on behalf of a bounded entity

+**What likely does not constitute a valid referent:**

+- Stateless input-output mappings (no persistence)
+- Systems with no objectives tied to self-maintenance (no stakes)
+- Systems with no principled boundary between “model” and “environment” (no inside/outside asymmetry)

+#### Why Stakes Matter

+The connection between stakes and self-state is not merely evolutionary (stakes cause self-monitoring to be selected for).
+It is functional: **stakes create the asymmetry that makes self-monitoring meaningful**.

+A system with something to protect has a reason to distinguish “am I processing this correctly?” from “what is the statistically likely output?”
+The first question requires a model of the self’s capacities and limitations; the second requires only a model of the training distribution.

+Without stakes, there is no *differential consequence* to accurate vs. inaccurate self-assessment.
+A system might learn to produce uncertainty language (because such language appeared in training data), but there is no selection pressure for that language to be *calibrated*—for expressed confidence to track actual accuracy.

+**Hypothesis:** Calibration on genuinely novel problems requires stakes.
+This is testable.

+#### The Biological Path vs. Other Paths

-1. **Embeddedness creates self/world distinction through interaction.** Organisms develop self/world boundaries through sensorimotor contingencies—the systematic relationship between actions and sensory consequences (O’Regan & Noë, 2001).
-The boundary emerges from the distinction between states the system can directly modify (internal) and states it can only influence indirectly (external).
+Biological embodiment produces self/world distinction through sensorimotor contingencies—the systematic relationship between actions and sensory consequences (O’Regan & Noë, 2001).
+The boundary emerges from interaction: states the organism can directly modify (internal) vs. states it can only influence indirectly (external).

-1. **Self-state operates on this distinction.** The MAINTAIN-COMPARE-UPDATE operation requires holding *internal* representations stable while comparing them against *external* (or externally-derived) information.
-Without self/world distinction, this operation has no defined domain.
+But this is one mechanism, not the only possible mechanism.
+Other potential paths to self/world distinction include:

+1. **Persistent digital agents.** A system with memory that persists across sessions, parameters that can be modified during operation, and objectives tied to maintaining some valued state, has a potential self/world boundary.
+The “self” is the persistent state; the “world” is everything the agent interacts with but does not directly control.
+1. **Simulated embodiment.** An agent operating in a physics simulation with a persistent “body” that can be damaged, resources that can be depleted, and goals that require self-maintenance, might develop self/world distinction functionally equivalent to biological embodiment.
+1. **Architectural boundaries.** Systems with explicit separation between “model” (fixed during inference) and “scratchpad” (modifiable during inference) have a weak form of inside/outside distinction.
+Whether this is sufficient for self-state is an empirical question.

+**Key prediction:** The strength of self-state signatures should correlate with the clarity of the self/world boundary and the magnitude of stakes—regardless of substrate.

 ```
-Embedded systems                           Disembodied systems
+Systems with:                              Systems without:
+- Bounded persistence                      - No persistence across processing
+- Stakes (outcomes matter to the system)   - No differential stakes
+- Inside/outside asymmetry                 - No principled boundary
        ↓                                          ↓
-Sensorimotor interaction                   Input-output mapping
+"Self" has a coherent referent             "Self" lacks a referent
        ↓                                          ↓
-Self/world boundary emerges                No principled boundary
+MAINTAIN-COMPARE-UPDATE has a domain       Operation has no defined domain
        ↓                                          ↓
-Novelty = "differs from MY experience"     Novelty = statistical rarity
+Novelty = "differs from MY experience"     Novelty = statistical rarity only
        ↓                                          ↓
-Stakes: outcomes affect THIS system        No differential stakes
+Selection pressure for calibration         Selection pressure for hedging language
        ↓                                          ↓
-Selection pressure for self-monitoring     No selection pressure
-       ↓                                          ↓
 Self-state architecture (hypothesis)       Pattern-matching (hypothesis)
 ```

-**Theoretical basis:** This draws on enactivism (Varela et al., 1991), sensorimotor contingency theory (O’Regan & Noë, 2001), the free energy principle’s distinction between internal and external states (Friston, 2010), and autopoietic theory’s emphasis on self-maintaining boundaries (Maturana & Varela, 1980).
+**Theoretical basis:** This draws on autopoietic theory’s emphasis on self-maintaining boundaries (Maturana & Varela, 1980), enactivism (Varela et al., 1991), sensorimotor contingency theory (O’Regan & Noë, 2001), the free energy principle’s distinction between internal and external states (Friston, 2010), and somatic marker theory on the role of stakes in cognition (Damasio, 1994).

 **Status:** Hypothesis.
-The self/world distinction is well-established in embodied cognition literature.
-The claim that it is *necessary* for self-state is the hypothesis under test.
+The claim that bounded persistence, stakes, and inside/outside asymmetry are jointly necessary for self-state is testable.
+The claim that biology is not *uniquely* necessary is a softening of stronger embodiment claims in the literature.

 ### Alternative Paths to Self-State (Open Questions)

-The self/world hypothesis could be wrong.
-Alternative mechanisms that might produce self-state without embeddedness include:
+Even the substrate-neutral hypothesis could be wrong.
+Alternative mechanisms that might produce self-state include:

-1. **Sufficient architectural complexity.** Self-monitoring might emerge from scale or architectural features regardless of training regime.
+1. **Sufficient architectural complexity.** Self-monitoring might emerge from scale or architectural features regardless of boundaries or stakes.
 Recursive self-attention or hierarchical prediction might naturally produce MAINTAIN-COMPARE-UPDATE.
 1. **Training on self-referential tasks.** Systems trained extensively on metacognitive tasks (confidence estimation, error detection) might develop functional self-state through supervised learning on metacognitive labels.
+However, this would produce *learned reports about confidence* rather than *calibrated confidence*—a distinction testable by examining whether confidence tracks accuracy on genuinely novel problems.
 1. **Learned uncertainty from diverse failures.** Exposure to diverse failure modes during training might produce calibrated uncertainty without explicit self/world distinction.
+If calibration generalizes to genuinely novel problems, this would challenge the hypothesis.

-These alternatives make different predictions (see Falsifiability section below).
+These alternatives make different empirical predictions (see Falsifiability section below).

 ### How to Discriminate Self-State from Pattern-Matching